Cell State Transitions Beyond the Small-Noise Limit

-Kramers' transition state theory provides a framework to reconcile these perspectives \cite{kramers40}.
-In the small-noise limit, the theory describes potential well escape as a stochastic process governed by a single timescale, yielding discrete-state transitions with a characteristic rate.
-Over eight decades, theoretical advances have extended this foundation—from calculating transition rates to identifying optimal pathways \cite{hanggi90,melnikov91,ao04,ao17,wang19}—even enabling Waddington landscape reconstruction from scRNA-seq ensemble data \cite{nie21}.
-Nevertheless, direct experimental observation of these dynamics in living cells remains elusive.
+This possibility is supported by single-cell RNA sequencing (scRNA-seq) data, where cell state transitions often appear as a continuous "flow" through high-dimensional space \cite{manno18,wagner20,weinreb20}.
+From a physical standpoint, such a "flow" represents a case where potential barriers are low relative to the noise intensity, making the transition a continuous progression along a potential "valley" rather than a rare, impulsive jump.
+However, since static scRNA-seq snapshots cannot resolve real-time trajectories, the underlying dynamics of these "flows" remain unknown.
+Bridging this gap requires high-resolution temporal data at the single-cell level.

 In this letter, we report direct observation of state transitions in a synthetic genetic toggle switch using single-cell fluorescence imaging.
 Our results challenge the small-noise assumption, revealing strong noise that invalidates the single-rate transition paradigm.
-Through first-passage analysis, we further demonstrate that multiplicative noise prolongs transition times while effectively reducing potential well depth.
+Through first-passage analysis, we further demonstrate that multiplicative noise prolongs transition times while effectively lowering the potential barrier height.
 This counterintuitive behavior stems from a localization mechanism analogous to quenched disordered systems, offering new perspectives on biological state transitions.